BrandonHe/Brandon-CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration(N & dt)
 - Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.

 Firstly, according to the learnt from lesson, I chosen with N=25 and dt=0.05.
 The car was swinging sharply and out of the road very fast.
 So I choose N=20 and dt=0.05, the car was still swinging and out of the road,it's easy to miscalculate, I chosen N=10, dt=0.05, decrease the control input helps the car drivers longer than before, but still swinging was not controlled.
 I chosen to increase the dt=0.2, N=10, this reduced the car drive swinging, but the calculation is a little slower, finally, I chose the N = 10, dt = 0.15 to calculate the trajectory.
-The car reached max speed of 80 MPH on the road.
+The car reached max speed of 100 MPH on the road.
+Here are the conclusion:
+- Smaller dt has finer resolution but require high N for given horizon (N*dt).
+- Larger N than N=10 takes longer computational time which effectively increase the latency.
+- Smaller value thant N=10 is not enough to caculate the trajectory.

 ### Polynomial Fitting and MPC Preprocessing
 - A polynomial is fitted to waypoints.